Jessyka/tdd-katas/README.md

 + greet returns *Good evening <name>* when the time is 18:00-22:00

 + greet returns *Good night <name>* when the time is 22:00-06:00

-+ greet logs into console each time it is called